Hong Kong Island Hong Kong Travel Guide

 Tourist SIM cards are widely available at HKIA, convenience stores, and provider outlets.

-Wi-Fi is widely available in hotels, malls, restaurants, plus common spaces.
+Wi-Fi is widely available in hotels, malls, restaurants, and public spaces.

-Hong Kong Post operates numerous post offices across Hong Kong special administrative region Island.
+Hong Kong special administrative region Post operates numerous post offices across Hong Kong special administrative region Island.

-Cantonese and The english language are the main languages.
+Cantonese and English are official languages.
 Mandarin is also common.

 Keep a small, printed card with your hotel address in Cantonese.
 This helps taxi cab drivers and locals assist with directions.